Updated: March 31, 2026

 The Réserve écologique de la Forêt-la-Blanche invites you to take an immersive virtual guided tour of its iconic trails: the Cendré, the Prucheraie, and the Ouaouaron.
 Along the 3.5 km of trails, ten narrative points of interest reveal the secrets of this unique ecosystem.

-Discover Agricola Farm!
+Discover the Agricola Farm!

 An ideal family activity that lets you explore the world of organic farming while learning about different crops through informational signs scattered throughout the site.
 It’s a wonderful opportunity to gain a better understanding of the sustainable practices that feed the community, all while enjoying a peaceful natural setting.